issaceee/study-vault/Quote Compendium.md

 #### Main Points
 - Sound displaces dialogue as the primary dramatic organiser.
-- Stagecraft replaces testimony as the dominant mode of truth-production.
+- Stagecraft produces testimony by bypassing intention → truth is extracted through trance, sound, and bodily compulsion rather than reasoned self-disclosure.
+	- ⇒ Realism’s juridical model of truth (confession, explanation, defence) is hollowed out, not replaced.
 - Bodily collapse substitutes for narrative and juridical resolution.
 - *The Bells* stages the failure of representational realism through sensory compulsion and theatrical artifice.
 - [[1.
 AUTHORITY & ITS PERFORMANCE]]; [[3.
 SURFACE, DEPTH, AND THE CRISIS OF REALISM]]; [[5.
 TIME, MEMORY, AND HISTORICAL PRESSURE]]